gottomy2/Gottomy2/README.md

   <img src="https://github.com/gottomy2/Gottomy2/blob/main/Entry-gif.gif" />
 </p>

+### About Me
 Hi!
-My name is Igor and i am a Junior Developer with specialization in Web Applications design and development.
-Most of the time i am working as FullStack Developer 😀 In My free time i like to learn new frameworks languages or technologies 👨‍🎓
+My name is Igor and i am a Junior Fullstack Java Developer with specialization in Web Applications design and development.
+In My free time i like to learn new frameworks languages or technologies 👨‍🎓

 ### [Here][2] is my resume for more details